 - apple cider vinegar - chutneys typically have vinegar and apple cider vinegar was an easy decision here.
 It's a bit mellower and of course, it will pair well with the other fruit

-- cinnamon, ginger, clove – not only do these spices make your kitchen smell incredible, they’re autumn themed spices and add a nice balance of savory and spice.
+- cinnamon, ginger, clove - not only do these spices make your kitchen smell incredible, they're autumn themed spices and add a nice balance of savory and spice.
+I use dried but you could also use fresh ginger if you have it.

 - salt - it really makes a difference in this recipe, even though it's a very small amount.